 - Double quotation marks should be used for speech and single quotation marks for other appropriate purposes.

-- The pages should be numbered but the entrant’s name should not appear on any page except on the entry form.
+- There is a template available below to make ensure your story is formatted correctly.
+You do not have to use it, but if it helps, please do so.
+However, whether you use the template or not, the pages should be numbered but the entrant’s name should not appear on any page except on the entry form.

 - All submissions should be the writer’s original work.